-Buddy's Observatory is in its final stages with a slated opening for summer 2022.
+Buddy's Observatory is in its final stages with a slated opening for fall 2023.
 This (700 square foot) observatory is unique to South Jersey as it will be open to the public, schools, organizations, private groups & Buddy's Stargazer Club.
 The main attraction is a Celestron 355.6 mm (14-inch) EdgeHD OTA with CGE Mount Plate.
 The telescope is a large astrograph-quality telescope with great performance.
 With a focal length of 3916 mm is it ideal for capturing wide-field deep-space imaging.

 It will also be home to Buddy's Stargazer Club and open for private and public viewing events 12 months a year.
 Buddy's Observatory at Police Activities League of Egg Harbor Township & Atlantic County will be only one of two observatories within a 50-mile radius.